austinreadhoff/rolladex/project.md

 ## Backlog, low-priority items, and Stray Thoughts, in no particular order
 - fancy bars slight text offset
-- Advanced calculation for attacks
-- Extract catalogs to components so they can be referenced from gm tools as well
+- Less ugly pdf export (including not showing the cursor)
 - Enhance spellbook description display
     - Custom solution (modal?) that shows the entire descrption
     - Also, actually discoverable in the UI
 - Show individual dice in dice roller
+- Roll dice from sheet
 - Figure out a way to update content w/o version update
 - tooltips to show work for calculated fields, like ability checks
 - Dock Tabs?